ABOUT THE PROGRAM

 - The National Institute of Neurological Disease and Stroke (NINDS SBIR)

 The AAP is currently accepting applications for the April 6, 2020 submission cycle (see below for more details).
-The application period will close on December 12, 2019 at 5PM EST.
+The application period closed on December 12, 2019 at 5PM EST.

 Please note that this service is NOT available to companies who have a current SBIR/STTR application under review (for the January 6, 2020 due date) with the same scope of work or to support preparation of a Fast Track or Phase II application.